James0306/satellite-visibility-checker/README.md

 # Uninstallation

-If satisfied with the results of the satellite_visibility.py, test_satellite_visibility.py and output visible_times.txt, then we can uninstall the satellite-visibility-directory to clean up your device.
+If satisfied with the results of the satellite_visibility.py, test_satellite_visibility.py and output visible_times.csv, then we can uninstall the satellite-visibility-directory to clean up your device.
 Enter the following command into command prompt to delete the directory:
 ```bash
 Remove-Item -Path "C:\Temp\satellite-visibility-checker" -Recurse -Force
 ```